Insight /

 Recent surveys by Mercer and HR firms reveal that productivity has remained the same or even increased since the pandemic started, even with employees working remotely.
 In fact, employees working from home tend to work an additional 48.5 minutes per day, leading to a 13% increase in productivity.

-Of course, managing performance from afar can be challenging, and remote work presents unique challenges when it comes to monitoring employee activities and workloads.
+Of course, managing performance from afar can be formidable, and remote work presents unique challenges when it comes to monitoring employee activities and workloads.
 Micromanaging and electronic monitoring isn’t the answer, as one recent meta-analysis shows that they don’t improve worker performance and can actually increase worker stress.

 Productivity Paranoia vs. Productivity Theater